yanfonseca/mytutorials/shell.md

   - bash scriptname.sh \.- It runs scriptiname for each file.

 * Process a single argument using $1, $2 to command-line parameters.
 It is possible pass n numbers of arguments and the first one it will be filename.
-   - cut -d, -f $2 $1 inside the file.sh - Inside file.sh for exemple.
+   - cut -d, -f $2 $1 inside the file.sh - Inside file.sh for example.
    - bash file.sh filename.csv number_columns - $1 is number_columns and $2 is the file
    - The shell waits forevers for the argument if it isn't informed.